betoule/cosmologix/doc/validation_paper.md

 content into components such as cold (pressureless) matter, radiation, and dark energy.
-Most of the components are parameterized in the code by their reduced density today and the parameter of their equation of state, but for photons, for which we pass the observed temperature of the CMB $T_{cmb}$ instead, and for neutrinos which, in the general case, transition from ultra-relativistic to non-relativistic over the period of interest and whose energy density evolution requires a specific numerical computation.
+Most of the components are parameterized in the code by their reduced density today and the parameter of their equation of state.
+The exceptions are photons, for which we pass the observed temperature of the CMB $T_{cmb}$ instead, and for neutrinos which, in the general case, transition from ultra-relativistic to non-relativistic over the period of interest and whose energy density evolution requires a specific numerical computation.

 ### Species parameterized by reduced density and equations of state

-For a perfect fluid $X$ with equation of state $\rho_X = w_x p_x$, the energy conservation writes:
+For a perfect fluid $x$ with equation of state $\rho_x = w_x p_x$, the energy conservation writes:

 \begin{equation}